 However, there is more to that question.

 When we first started growing tomatoes it was very confusing to me.
 Already in February, or at the latest at the beginning of March, everyone seemed to be eager to start seeds indoors.
 It even made me wonder if the seed packages had wrong dates on them.

 I started making my own experiences and learning from them.
 Every year I would start a little later just to find that it actually was much better.
-In the end we had healthier seedlings and better, earlier harvests.
+In the end, we had healthier seedlings and better, earlier harvests.
 Indeed we go from seed to harvest in less than 4 months.

 Even though a lot of gardeners still like to start very early, starting seeds indoors 3 to 4 months before the last frost day in most cases does not result in earlier and healthier tomatoes.